 Yoyo Loach (Botia almorhae) also known as Pakistani Loach can be attributed to such aquarium fishes, which requires great experience and attention when maintaining.
 However, the pet remains one of the most beloved for experienced aquarists.

 The fish has a rather lively and curious character, so it can often be seen in home aquariums.
-And if someone decided to get such a pet for the first time, then you need to take into account the features of its content and reproduction.
+If you are planning to get these loaches for the first time, then you can continue reading!

 Scientific Name: Botia almorhae

 Common Name: Yoyo loach, Yo-Yo loach, Almorha loach, Pakistani Loach, reticulated loach

 Temperature: 75–81 °F (24–27 °C)